Updated June 30, 2023

-2. Role Playing Dimensions
+2. Role-Playing Dimensions

 3. Shrunken Dimensions

-4. Static Dimensions
+4. Degenerate Dimensions

-6. Rapidly Changing Dimensions
+5. Rapidly Changing Dimensions

-7. Junk Dimensions
+6. Junk Dimensions

 A single table with various characteristics and irrelevant functionality to preclude a significant amount of international keys from appearing on the fact table is a garbage factor.
-Junk measurements are also created to handle the international keys that shift easily.

-8. Inferred Dimensions
+7. Inferred Dimensions

 A dimension record may not yet be ready when loading reality documents.
 One approach is to create a null substitution key for all other functions.
-Technically it should be considered a member inferred, but sometimes it is considered an assumed dimension.

-9. Slowly Changing Dimensions
+8. Slowly Changing Dimensions